swajeet01/malang/README.md

 ## Where to use MALang
 Nowhere really, MALang isn't really a programming language, it's just few macro definitions.
-MALang can be used to write toy programs or new learners to get a overview of programming languages.
+MALang can be used to write toy programs or by new learners to get an overview of programming languages.

 ## Warning